lucerEUW/mc-modhotswap/README.md

 # mc-modhotswap

-##Description
+## Description
 A small java tool to easily and externally switch between multiple minecraft/mods firectory configurations without having to have multiple profiles.

-##Usage
+## Usage
 Creates "Documents/Modpacks" folder on first run.
-Simply drop various modpacks into it:
+Simply drop various modpacks into it.
 ![Modpack Layout](screenshots/modpackfolder.png)

-Inside of which the mod.jar files are located:
+Inside of which the mod.jar files are located.
 ![Mod Layout](screenshots/mods.png)

 Afterwards check the modlist, choose between the the modpacks and launch into minecraft.